Giuseppe Mazzini: Late activities

+Giuseppe Mazzini memorial, Grenchen, canton of Solothurn, Switzerland.

 Mazzini spent all of 1850 hiding from the Swiss police.
 In July he founded the association Amici di Italia ("Friends of Italy") in London, to attract consensus towards the Italian liberation cause.
 Failed riots in Mantua (1852) and the abortive Milan Uprising (1853) were a crippling blow for the Mazzinian organization, whose prestige never recovered.
 He later opposed the alliance signed by Savoy with Austria for the Crimean War.
 Also in vain was the expedition of Felice Orsini in Carrara of 1853–1854.

 In 1856, he returned to Genoa to organize a series of uprisings: the only serious attempt was that of Carlo Pisacane in Calabria, which again met a disappointing end.
 Mazzini managed to escape the police but was condemned to death by default.
 From this moment on, Mazzini was more of a spectator than a protagonist of the Italian Risorgimento, whose reins were now strongly in the hands of the Savoyard monarch Victor Emmanuel II and his skilled prime minister, Camillo Benso, Conte di Cavour.
 The latter defined him as "Chief of the Assassins".